nicolaswill/codeql-workshop-runtime-values-c/session/session.md

 1. We can implement an analysis that tracks the upper or lower bounds on an expression.
 2. We then combine this with data-flow analysis to reduce false positives and identify cases where the index of the array results in an access beyond the allocated size of the buffer.
 3. We further extend these queries with rudimentary arithmetic support involving expressions common to the allocation and the array access.
+4. For cases where constant expressions are not available or are uncertain, we first try [range analysis](#org0df2f23) to expand the query's applicability.
-4. For cases where this is insufficient, we introduce global value numbering [GVN](https://codeql.github.com/docs/codeql-language-guides/hash-consing-and-value-numbering) in [Step 9 &#x2013; Global Value Numbering](#orgde8bf97), to detect values known to be equal at runtime.
+5. For cases where this is insufficient, we introduce global value numbering [GVN](https://codeql.github.com/docs/codeql-language-guides/hash-consing-and-value-numbering) in [Step 9 &#x2013; Global Value Numbering](#orge1acc6c), to detect values known to be equal at runtime.
-5. When *those* cases are insufficient, and we handle the case of identical structure using [hashconsing](#orgc7ce1fc).
+6. When *those* cases are insufficient, we handle the case of identical structure using [hashconsing](#org6332f3e).

 <a id="exercise-1"></a>